When do you have a business?

 Based on the 3 KVK criteria, Yildiz can register with KVK.
 But the additional questions show that she makes no investments, only has 1 client, and cannot decide for herself how she organises her work.
 These are typical elements of an employment situation.
 So even if she registers with KVK, the Tax Administration may decide she is not an entrepreneur.
 Deciding whether or not you are an entrepreneur can be difficult.
 Does your situation resemble that of Yildiz?
 Then call to discuss your personal situation with the KVK Advice Team.

 Jeroen is employed as a policy advisor by a municipality and works 4 days a week.
 A training agency asks him to provide trainings as a self-employed trainer for 4 days a year.
-The training agency is his only client.
-He wants to register with KVK because the agency has asked him to do so.
+The training agency is his only client and has asked him to register with KVK because the agency has asked him to do so.
 Does Jeroen meet the criteria to register as an entrepreneur with KVK?

 Fleur bakes cakes to order